-Use Reddit to Bring in Your Potential Audience
+Use Reddit to Find Your Potential Audience

 When researching how to stream on Twitch, one of our site’s features streamers, Eljayem_ created a post on the XCom subreddit with a catchy title and a well-worded call to arms.
-In it, he told people that he was starting a new mission and he asked for people to submit character ideas to him.
+In it, he told people that he was starting a new mission, and he asked for people to submit character ideas to him.
 His response was overwhelming.

 While the above story is about Twitch (not YouTube Gaming), the same principles can still apply.
-In fact, it may be easier to find your audience than it was for Eljayem_ as there is more discoverability on YouTube.
-The point is that you do need to think outside of the box and use creativity to find and attract your target audience.
+In fact, it may be easier to find your YouTube audience than it was for Eljayem_ as there is more discoverability on YouTube.
+The point is that you need to think outside the box and use creativity to find and attract your target audience.

-3. Use a Webcam
+4. Use a Webcam

-4. Improve Your Production Value
+5. Improve Your Production Value